-Productivity methods are a good place to start.
-Power organizers realize the value of organizational systems, from the most basic (Eat That Frog or the Seinfeld Calendar) to the more complex (GTD, ZTD, and, finally, PARA).
+Power organizers realize the value of productivity systems, from the most basic (Eat That Frog or the Seinfeld Calendar) to the more complex (GTD, ZTD, and, finally, PARA).

 Which method would be your ‘champion’?
-Let’s unpack the main contenders so you can decide who comes out on top.
+Let’s unpack the leading contenders so you can decide who comes out on top.

 Productivity solution #1: ‘Eat That Frog’